 The premium payment for most common insurance products happens over time.
 Instead of a one-shot payment, individuals and companies must pay their term insurance and health insurance premiums in parts over several years.
 With recurring payment ACH technology, the insurance carriers can automate premium collections with a single click.

 The ACH technology is as safe as credit card transactions with advanced authorization methods.
-Insurance carriers possess the ability to collect web-based authorization to prevent fraud and unnecessary chargebacks when collecting payments from their customers.
+Insurance carriers possess the ability to collect web-based authorization to prevent fraud and prevent unnecessary chargebacks when collecting payments from their customers.
 Alternatively, they can collect payment authorization over CCD, TEL, and PPD transactions.

 Multi-Platform Payment Gateways